 Small companies in Britain have already woken up to the potential of social media, with some estimates suggesting that more than half of British SMEs already use Facebook, Twitter, and LinkedIn to boost their company’s marketing message.
+Google+ is to small businesses what Facebook and Twitter are to the big ones, giving more established networks a run for their money.

 This is a long way from its launch back in 2011, when critics were quick to dismiss Google Plus, saying that the last thing the world needed was another big brand social networking site.
 But Google’s offering soon had a large and fervent following, and since it unveiled its business-specific services, Google Places for Business and Google Plus Local, small firms have been quick to create a presence for themselves through the site.